-Undercover Tourist launches Walt Disney World iPhone application (updated)Submitted by Nick Sim on Wednesday, March 24, 2010 18:34
+Undercover Tourist launches Walt Disney World iPhone application (updated)By , Wednesday, March 24, 2010 17:34

 Ticket reseller Undercover Tourist has launched a new iPhone application featuring park maps, ride information and current attraction wait times for Walt Disney World parks.